 Writing a “good” subject line is harder than you would think.
 People are constantly giving their advice and opinions on the rules of writing a good subject line.
-There is no shortage of people offering their advice and opinions on the rules of writing a good subject line.
-Luckily, working at Hawke Media, I have seen subject line wins and losses across platforms, industries, demographics, etc so let me be one of those people and let you in on the little tricks that have worked for me.
+There is no shortage of gurus and listicles on how to craft the perfect email subject line.
+Luckily, in our line of work we've seen subject line wins and losses across platforms, industries, and demographics, so let me be one of those people and let you in on the little tricks that have worked for us.

 Short, concise, and to the point.
 Less is more.
 Along with the body of the email, people generally don’t want to read a lot.
-And most of the time, we’re checking our email on the go, from our mobile devices, so subject lines tend to be restricted.
+And most of the time, we’re checking our email on-the-go from our mobile devices, so subject lines tend to be restricted.
 Ideally, subject lines with six to ten words have had the most successful open rates.

 Interchange using power words like “shocking,” “secret,” “best,” “quick,” “amazing,” you get the picture.
 That being said, there are definitely words you should avoid using as well because they will attract spam catchers.
 These are words like “free,” “guarantee,” affordable,” etc.

 Study your analytics.
 Simply just see what has worked in the past and what hasn’t.
 If you’re unsure, use the split testing opportunity that most email service providers (ESPs) provide.
-Some will send out a small batch (about 20 percent) to test a subject line, and whichever had better open rates will be sent to the remaining 80 percent of subscribers.
+Some will send out a small batch (about 20 percent) to test a subject line, and whichever has better open rates will be sent to the remaining 80 percent of subscribers.

 Tell us about yourself and one of our growth strategists will be intouch within one business day.